If your family uses iPhones or iPads, BrightCanary is the better choice.

 This study suggests that parents should encourage teenagers to limit their social media use to about an hour a day in order to support a healthy body image and self-esteem.
 In addition, videos featuring disordered eating are rampant on platforms like YouTube, TikTok, and Instagram; educate yourself about this type of content and discuss the topic with your kids.

-A growing body of experts recommend monitoring your child’s online activity, so you can talk to them about concerning content as soon as it crops up.
-BrightCanary gives you visibility into your child’s social feeds and messages, Google and YouTube searches, and texts.
-To help your kids develop healthy digital habits, it’s important to have open conversations with them about the potential impact of social media use on mental health.
+A growing body of experts recommend monitoring your child's online activity, so you can talk to them about concerning content as soon as it crops up.
+BrightCanary gives you visibility into your child's online activity, including sent messages, Google and YouTube searches, and texts.
+To help your kids develop healthy digital habits, it's important to have open conversations with them about the potential impact of social media use on mental health.

 Summer's here, and with school out, screen time for kids tends to shoot up.
 But it's not all bad news.
 This downtime provides a prime opportunity to help teens learn to manage their own technology use — an essential skill in today's digital age.